jithinrajtnr/my-password-manager/README.md

 npm install -g raspberry-password-manager
 ```

+Or view the package on npm: [https://www.npmjs.com/package/raspberry-password-manager](https://www.npmjs.com/package/raspberry-password-manager)

-*Alternatively*, to include it as a dependency in another project (local install):
+*Alternatively*, to include it as a dependency in another project:

 ```bash
 npm install --save raspberry-password-manager